emmyobonyo/Fruit-Information-System/README.md

 Grateful to [Nelson Sakwa](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) for the design inspiration.

-Thanful to [Fruity Vice](https://www.fruityvice.com/api/fruit/all) for providing the API.
+Thanful for [Fruity Vice](https://www.fruityvice.com/api/fruit/all) for providing the API.

 ## Show your support